jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### first class functions

-I wrote a note to myself, "definte this in your own words."
+I wrote a note to myself, "define this in your own words."
 It's when a programming language supports functions out of the box?
 No, it has to be more than that (don't most programming languages support first class functions?).

 Pulling from MDN [they say](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function),